 The College of Education offers an excellent array of graduate programs led by research-active faculty who have a national and international reputation for their scholarly work in their specific areas of research.

 Lehigh is deeply committed to helping its graduate students on their path toward an advanced degree, encouraging a deepening of their research interests and working to make graduate studies at Lehigh an enriching and gratifying experience.

 As we look across the various metrics that are used in this assessment, it’s very apparent that the outcome is a result of the quality of the students that we are attracting, the high level of scholarship that faculty and students are producing, and the solid programs that have been designed and put in place.

 Faculty in Lehigh’s College of Education have long been recognized for productivity and groundbreaking research.

 The College of Education consists of a single department, the Department of Education and Human Services and with six distinct academic programs.
 In addition, the college supports a set of interrelated programs to include Centennial School, Center for Developing Urban Educational Leaders (CDUEL), Center for Promoting Research to Practice (CPRP), Office of Global Online Training and Degrees, and the Office of Teacher Certification.

-The Department of Education and Human Services consists of the following six programs: Comparative and International Education, Counseling Psychology, Educational Leadership, School Psychology, Special Education and Teaching, Learning and Technology (teacher education and instructional technology/design).
+The Department of Education and Human Services consists of the following five programs: Counseling Psychology, Educational Leadership, School Psychology, Special Education and Teaching, Learning and Technology (teacher education and instructional technology/design).